 We spent the summer iterating over our ideas with mentors, customers, partners, etc. Having good mentors for a startup is just as important as having good mentors/advisors in grad school.
 Our mentors were very high quality, successful entrepreneurs and top executives: Stephen Weis (founder of PrivateCore), Maxwell Krohn (founder of SparkNotes and OkCupid), Frank Catucci (Director, at Qualys), Harold Moss (Sr. Director of Strategy for Security at Akamai), and others.
 They helped us clarify our ideas and expand our network.

-The most valuable lesson that we learned was that it is good to stay open minded about what you are building.
+The most valuable lesson that we learned was that it is good to stay open-minded about what you are building.
 Markets change, conditions change, competitors come and go.
 To succeed, you should remain dynamic and flexible, without changing the core values of the company, of course.
 You need to shape your technology to address market needs, but also understand budgets and sales cycles.
 These things are very hard to learn from an office desk.
 You need to get out and talk to people.
-We iterated and evolved our idea multiple times based on conversations we were having.
+We iterated and evolved our idea multiple times based on the conversations we were having.

-Most importantly, I think we received a new perspective on the important problems in the real-world security, and the factory helped us accelerate the learning process.
+Most importantly, I think we received a new perspective on the important problems in real-world security, and the factory helped us accelerate the learning process.
 I can already see how to apply these lessons (and new problems) in both academic settings and industry and look forward to future teams from the factory.